Black and white headshot of Saint Marys Hospital president Dr. Steve Schneider

 “It was a very disillusioning thing for me to see.
 I had no idea that those capabilities existed in the hearts of neighbors of mine – and it really set my thinking in a very different direction.
 That's pretty much lasted the rest of my life.”

 His family stayed in Chicago through Scheider’s junior year of high school.
 One could argue that Steve raised himself during senior year, as months prior, his parents decided to move the family to Omaha, Nebraska.
-Young Schneider refused to go – and instead, crashed on friend’s couches, bedroom floors and such.
+Young Schneider refused to go – and instead, crashed on friend’s couches, bedroom floors, and such.

 At Fort Lewis in Washington state, Steve got trained in Emergency Medicine, which was a new specialty at the time.
 This experience came in handy when he was sent to Fort Benning, Georgia – and he immediately became, at 28 years old, the only person there who knew Emergency Medicine.